jeffs2696/SWIRL/SourceFiles/README.md

     -2. multiply aa and bb by x, where x is the manufactured perturbation solutions
       - input: index of desired element in 4x4 matrix
       - output: Residual array data, S, where S=aa*x-lambda*bb*x

-Questions:
-*How do we compare the actual terms to the manufactured terms?